Topical vs Oral: What to use and when

 - Severe, multi-nail, matrix-involved, or recurrent cases: confirm diagnosis and talk to your clinician about oral therapy; consider combining with a topical for adjunct and maintenance.

-- MyNuNail offers targeted, precision topical care with 25% undecylenic acid (FDA-monographed topical antifungal active) and clinically studied oils—formulated to support nail appearance—with a 90-day money-back and price-match guarantee, and free 3–5 day shipping on orders over $50.
+MyNuNail offers targeted, precision topical care with 25% undecylenic acid (FDA-monographed topical antifungal active) and clinically studied oils—formulated to support nail appearance— with a 90-day money-back and price-match guarantee, and free 3–5 day shipping on orders over $50, and for those evaluating specific product options, a detailed mynunail vs excilor comparison or mynunail vs curanail comparison can help determine which topical approach best fits your treatment goals.

 Bottom line: pick the route that fits your severity and health profile, use it consistently, and let healthy nail growth do the rest.